tvsnarayana/tech-interview-handbook/front-end/interview-questions.md

 - Smaller community (depends on the language), which means resources, tutorials, libraries and tooling would be harder to find.
 - IDE/editor support might be lacking.
 - These languages will always be behind the latest JavaScript standard.
+- Developers should be cognizant of what their code is being compiled to — because that is what would actually be running, and that is what matters in the end.

 Practically, ES2015 has vastly improved JavaScript and made it much nicer to write.
 I don't really see the need for CoffeeScript these days.